Krashberry/exam1/docs/pull_request_template.md

 ## Types of changes

-_What types of changes does your code introduce to Periodikal?_
+_What types of changes does your code introduce?_

 _Put an `x` in the boxes that apply_